Life after insolvency

 - If you’ve been discharged from a No Asset Procedure or bankruptcy, make sure your credit file shows this.

-To get a copy of your credit file for free, visit:
+To get a copy of your credit history for free, visit:

 Try to improve your credit rating